 The underlying M-cone and L-cone absorbance templates differ slightly in shape (see Figure 4).
 Which one is used to generate a new LM or ML cone fundamental depends on the final max of the shifted pigment.
+When satisfied with the codon selections, the user should click the button “Done”, which transfers the calculated cumulative shifts to the appropriate boxes in the main screen and closes the codon screen.
 Normally, the M-cone template is used to generate the new ML-cone fundamental, and the L-cone template is used to generate the new LM-cone fundamental.
 However, if the shorter LM-cone pigment is shifted by 14 nm or more to longer wavelengths (so that it is closer to L), the L-cone rather than the M-cone template is used to generate the new fundamental and the message “Using the L-cone template for shorter pigment” appears on the screen.
 Similarly, if the longer LM-cone pigment is shifted by 14 nm or more to shorter wavelengths, the M-cone rather than the L-cone template is used to generate the new fundamental and the message “Using the M-cone template for longer pigment” appears on the screen.
-When satisfied with the codon selections, the user should click the button “Done”, which transfers the calculated cumulative shifts to the appropriate boxes in the main screen.

 When the codon screen is present, users can press the button “Direct input of L and M shifts” on the main screen to close the codon screen and return to directly editing the spectral shifts in the text boxes.
 A button “Reset to defaults” on the main screen resets all the text boxes to their default values.

 Once the desired parameters are in the text boxes within the main menu, the button “Plot CMFs” can be pressed to generate the plots shown in Figure 3 in a new window.
 (The types of plots that appear can be modified by directly editing the program.)
-The four plots along the top row of the window show the newly generated L-, M- and S-cone fundamentals as red, green, and blue solid lines, respectively.
-The first plot on the left shows the linear LMS cone photopigment absorbances, the second plot shows the log10 LMS cone photopigment absorbances, the third plot shows the linear LMS corneal cone spectral sensitivities (or cone fundamentals) in energy units; and the fourth plot shows the logarithmic LMS corneal cone spectral sensitivities also in energy units.
+The four plots in the top left of the window show the newly generated L-, M- and S-cone fundamentals as red, green, and blue solid lines, respectively, all normalised to unity peak.
+The first plot on the left shows the linear LMS cone photopigment absorbances, the second plot shows the linear LMS corneal cone spectral sensitivities (or cone fundamentals) in energy units, the third plot shows the log10 LMS cone photopigment absorbances; and the fourth plot shows the logarithmic LMS corneal cone spectral sensitivities also in energy units.
 Energy units are shown because color matching functions, in general, are given in energy units.
-The second row of plots shows the same functions as the top row, but in addition each plot shows the original, unmodified Stockman & Sharpe (2000) cone fundamentals as dashed lines.
 The differences between the solid and dashed lines give a visual indication of the changes in the cone fundamentals caused by the change in parameters.

-The panel at the bottom left of the third row shows a plot of the l,m cone chromaticity coordinates for the new fundamentals plotted both as a continuous line and at 20-nm steps (red circels).
+The top right panel shows a plot of the l,m cone chromaticity coordinates for the new fundamentals plotted both as a continuous line and at 20-nm steps (red circles).
 The l() and m() chromaticity coordinates are:

 and [1]

-The second panel on the bottom row compares plots of L-M for the newly calculated fundamentals (solid line) and for the unmodified Stockman & Sharpe 2-deg fundamentals (dashed line).
+The second panel on the righthand column compares plots of L-M for the newly calculated fundamentals (solid line) and for the unmodified Stockman & Sharpe 2-deg fundamentals (dashed line).
 This plot gives an indication of the size of the red-green chromatic signal and how it depends on the shapes of L- and M-cone fundamentals.
+The panel on the bottom row shows the RGB colour matching functions for the wavelengths shown on the main screen (defaults are the standard Stiles and Burch wavelengths)

 The user can repeatedly go back and change the parameters or codons to produce more plots in new windows.